hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-helion-openstack-ceph-hp-helion-openstack-cinder-storage.md

 			# cinder backup-create --display-name deb7rawbackup 0a2c6c62-627f-42d3-9b66-e4ba56db0ba7.

-	**Detailed procedure to create a backup using CLI**
+	**Detailed procedure to create a backup using the CLI**

 The following example provides a detailed procedure to create a backup uisng CLI.

-1. Login to overcloud controllermanagement and execute the following command:
+1. Login to overcloud `controllermanagement` and enter:

 		cinder list